A Riemann-Roch Theorem for dg Algebras: Perfect modules

 \subsection{Serre duality for perfect modules}

-In this subsection we recall some facts concerning Serre duality for perfect modules over a dg algebra and give various forms of the Serre functor in this context.
-References are made to \cite{BKSerre}, \cite{Gin}, \cite{Shklyarov}.\\ If $M$ is a dg $k$-module, we define $M^\ast=\Hom_k(M,k)$ where $k$ is considered as the dg $k$-module whose 0th-components is $k$ and other components are zero.\\
+In this subsection, we recall some facts concerning Serre duality for perfect modules over a dg algebra and give various forms of the Serre functor in this context.
+References are made to \cite{BKSerre}, \cite{Gin}, \cite{shklyarov}.

 Let us recall the definition of a Serre functor, \cite{BKSerre}. \begin{defi} Let $\mathcal{C}$ be a $k$-linear Ext-finite triangulated category.
 A Serre functor $S:\mathcal{C} \rightarrow \mathcal{C}$ is an autoequivalence of $\mathcal{C}$ such that there exist an isomorphism